redis/redis-doc/topics/sentinel.md

 describes how to use what we is already implemented, and may change as the Sentinel implementation evolves.

-Redis Sentinel is compatible with Redis 2.4.16 or greater, and Redis 2.6.0 or greater, however it works better if used against Redis instances version 2.8.0 or greater.
+Redis Sentinel is compatible with Redis 2.4.16 or greater, and Redis 2.6.0 or greater, however it works better if used with Redis instances version 2.8.0 or greater.

 Obtaining Sentinel
 ---

+Sentinel is currently developed in the *unstable* branch of the Redis source code at Github.
+However an update copy of Sentinel is provided with every patch release of Redis 2.8.

-Currently Sentinel is part of the Redis *unstable* branch at github.
+The simplest way to use Sentinel is to download the latest verison of Redis 2.8 or to compile Redis latest commit in the *unstable* branch at Github.
-To compile it you need to clone the *unstable* branch and compile Redis.
-You'll see a `redis-sentinel` executable in your `src` directory.

-Alternatively you can use directly the `redis-server` executable itself, starting it in Sentinel mode as specified in the next paragraph.

-An updated version of Sentinel is also available as part of the Redis 2.8.0 release.

 Running Sentinel
 ---